TerraFusion/basicFusion/README.md

         ./configureEnv.sh -a
         ```
     This will download the dependencies to the basicFusion/externLib directory.
-1. Check your basicFusion/externLib directory to make sure that the BFpyEnv and Scheduler directories have been made.
-If so, then the programming environment has been successfully created.
+1. Check the output of configureEnv.sh.
+If it completed without any errors, the dependencies were successfully created.

 ## Database generation
 ### Blue Waters